baskerville/plato/doc/GUIDE.md

 - The document predates the invention of the ISBN (1970).
 - The ISBN is listed in the first ten pages but the OCR text layer is scrambled.

-And then we'll try to retrieve information for each book: `plato -R LIBRARY_PATH`.
+And then we'll try to retrieve information for each book: `plato-import -R LIBRARY_PATH`.
 This tasks normally uses the *ISBN* extracted earlier as input for sending a request to a server.
 But if the *ISBN* is missing it will use a cleaned up version of the file name as input unless `-s` is passed.

-The final step, cleaning up, is achieved with `plato -C LIBRARY_PATH`.
+The final step, cleaning up, is achieved with `plato-import -C LIBRARY_PATH`.

 I would recommend adding binding to your text editor to open files at the cursor position (using the double quote characters as boundary) so you can quickly fill out missing information in `.metadata-imported.json`.

-## Library Synchronization
+### Library Synchronization

 Now you can merge the imported metadata: